wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.8.9.6 =
+= 1.8.9.7 =
-Increased minimum required WordPress version to 3.9, made various code improvements, and improved/updated the filters in the spam blocking algorithm.
+Added front-end validation to certain elements of the contact form and comments form, made various code improvements, and updated the filters in the spam blocking algorithm.
 Please see Changelog for details.

 == Other Notes ==